kamel-beloula/office-hours-planner/README.md

-# Third-Party APIs: Work Day Scheduler
+# Module 7 Challenge Third-Party APIs: Work Day Scheduler

-## Your Task
+## Title

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+A simple calendar application that allows a user to save events for each hour of the working day.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.

 ## User Story